-The goal of the 2016 IYP is to position pulses as a primary source of protein and other essential nutrients.
-The 2016 IYP will promote broad discussion and cooperation at the national, regional, and global levels to increase awareness and understanding of the challenges faced by pulse farmers, be they large scale farms or small land holders.
+The goal of the 2016 IYP was to position pulses as a primary source of protein and other essential nutrients.
+The 2016 IYP promoted broad discussion and cooperation at the national, regional, and global levels to increase awareness and understanding of the challenges faced by pulse farmers, be they large scale farms or small land holders.

-One of the events currently being planned is The PanAfrican Grain Legume Conference, organized by the Legume Innovation Lab and IITA in partnership with PABRA/CIAT, the CG Grain Legume Program, ICRISAT, and local NARS, and to be held jointly with the World Cowpea Conference.
-The conference has been scheduled for 28 February to 4 March 2016 in Livingston, Zambia.
-Link here for more information.
+One of the events was the PanAfrican Grain Legume Conference, organized by the Legume Innovation Lab and IITA in partnership with PABRA/CIAT, the CG Grain Legume Program, ICRISAT, and local NARS, and held jointly with the World Cowpea Conference.
+The conference was held 28 February to 4 March 2016 in Livingston, Zambia.

 Dr. Irvin Widders, professor at Michigan State University and director of USAID’s Legume Innovation Lab, stated, "This UN designation provides those involved with pulse research and public policy an opportunity to explain why pulses are so important.
 In the developing world, pulses are not only an affordable, nutrient-dense staple that can improve food and nutritional security, but they also promote gut health, which is critical for the effective absorption of nutrients from all dietary foods.
 Other strategic roles for pulses included improving the livelihoods of women, generating needed income for smallholder farmers, and contributing to the sustainability of agricultural systems.”